How chemistry enables the circular economy

 Watch the video of Ilham Kadri’s comments here:

-Solvay takes action to accelerate the transition towards a circular economy having signed a three-year partnership agreement with the Ellen MacArthur foundation.
-The Group has joined the foundation’s eight Global Partners Danone, Google, H&M, Intesa Sanpaolo, NIKE, Philips, Renault and Unilever, as the only multinational chemical company.
+Strategic Partners of the EMF are companies that are leading the way towards a circular economy.
+In 2018, Solvay signed its partnership agreement, joining the foundation’s eight other partners at the time (Global Partners Danone, Google, H&M, Intesa Sanpaolo, NIKE, Philips, Renault and Unilever) as the only multinational chemical company.

 Known for its expertise and work with businesses, governments, and academia, the Ellen MacArthur Foundation helps foster the economy’s transition from a take-make-dispose model to a more sustainable and economic one.
 Solvay’s role as a global advanced materials and specialty chemicals is crucial since it supplies most other industries and chemical science is a powerful enabler for material transformation.